 When to use: Recurring series like supper clubs, workshop semesters, theater seasons, or weekly markets.
 If you have a calendar of related events, this is gold.

-Pro-tip: Offer a genuine discount (20-30% off individual ticket prices).
+Pro-tip: Offer a genuine discount versus individual tickets.
 Add exclusive perks—early access, member-only events—to make pass holders feel like insiders.

 10. Complimentary & Press Access